Why we wrote this guide

 ISRC stands for International Standard Recording Code and it’s a 12-digit code that is assigned to each unique sound recording.
 As a reminder, a sound recording is a “ work that results from the fixation of a series of musical, spoken, or other sounds.”
 Put simply, a sound recording is the recorded performance of a song.

-Any sound recordings that are made commercially available will need an ISRC.
+Any sound recordings made commercially available will need an ISRC.
 Without the ISRC, it would be much more difficult to keep track of when recordings are used and when one should be getting paid.
-The ISRC is essentially a bar code for a recorded track, and it’s through the identification of this bar code that royalties are able to be collected.
+They’re also used to track the sales of a record and distributors and retailers won’t distribute unless you have ISRC codes for your music.
+The ISRC is essentially a barcode for a recorded track, and it’s through the identification of this barcode that royalties are collected.
+However, it is important to note that ISRCs are for individual tracks/recordings and barcodes are for the complete product (album/ep/single) that the tracks come together to make.
 More than just a string of numbers, the ISRC contains specific data that ties a record to a specific creator (more on what exact data is tied to an ISRC later on).
+The code, once acquired, is burned into the recording to allow for tracking of sales and usage both in CD format as well as on the internet.

 Let’s briefly run through the history of why this code exists in the first place, and then we’ll break down the code itself as well as how to get one.

 Brief History of the ISRC

-The creation and first use of the ISRC began in 1986 and was introduced by the Recording Industry Association of America through their collaboration with the International Organization for Standardization (ISO).
+The creation and first use of the ISRC began in 1986 when the Recording Industry Association of America through their collaboration with the International Organization for Standardization (ISO) introduced the term.
 The ISO, by the way, sets international standards of identification for products across all industries, not just for the music business.
 With regards to the ISRC, it was their goal to come up with a uniform system for tracking record uses.

 Components of the ISRC and How to Get One